briancain/waypoint-flightlist/README.md

   + Follow the HashiCorp Learn guide that uses Terraform to set up aws-eks
 - nomad
   + Uses the local nomad dev agent to start up
+- scripts
+  + Various local dev bash scripts used for this project
 - windows
   + _work in progress_